ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Providing a message-based abstraction provides many benefits, such as:

 * the ability to associate deadlines with messages, for applications that care about timing;
 * the ability to provide control of reliability, choosing which messages to retransmit in the event of packet loss, and how best to make use of the data that arrived;
 * the ability to manage dependencies between messages, when the transport system could decide to not deliver a message, either following packet loss or because it has missed a deadline.
 In particular, this can avoid (re-)sending data that relies on a previous transmission that was never received.
+* the ability to automatically distribute messages of reordering resistant request/response protocols, like HTTP, across several underlaying transport connections.

-Allowing applications to interact with messages is backwards-compatible with existings protocols and APIs, as it does not change the wire format of any protocol.
+Allowing applications to interact with messages is backwards-compatible with existing protocols and APIs, as it does not change the wire format of any protocol.
 Instead, it gives the protocol stack additional information to allow it to make better use of modern transport services, while simplifying the application's role in parsing data.

-For request/response protocols like HTTP, that can be operated using several transport connections between equivalent endpoints or via multi-streaming connections the Transport Services API supports Connection Pools.
-These connection pools hide the connection management and provide a messages-only API that enables per-message endpoint and path selection.

 ## Flexibile Implementation